cosmic-shovel/typescript-sprockets/README.md

 The current version requires that [node.js](http://nodejs.org/) is installed on the system.

+The default compiler flags currently assume that you are version `~> 2.4.1` of the TypeScript compiler.

 ## Installation

 Add this line to your application's Gemfile: